One Step Closer (Linkin Park song)

 "One Step Closer" is a song by American rock band Linkin Park, released as the debut single from their debut album, Hybrid Theory.

 A remixed version of the song entitled "1Stp Klosr", featuring Korn frontman Jonathan Davis, was featured on Linkin Park's remix album, Reanimation.
 In 2021, Linkin Park released a new remix of the song by electronic duo 100 gecs.

 The song was mashed up with another song by the band from Hybrid Theory, "Points of Authority", and a collaboration of the song "99 Problems" from The Black Album by Jay-Z on the EP Collision Course.

+Background

+"One Step Closer" was inspired by the band members', particularly the lead singer Chester Bennington's, frustration with their producer Don Gilmore during the recording sessions for their debut album, Hybrid Theory.
+Gilmore consistently demanded lyric revisions for the song (which had a working title of "Plaster") and other tracks, pushing the band to perfect the sound and structure for a radio release.
+This creative tension led to intense frustration, which Bennington channeled directly into the lyrics and vocal performance.

 Live performances

 In 2001, Linkin Park performed "One Step Closer" on Late Night with Conan O'Brien.

 On October 27, 2017, during the Linkin Park and Friends: Celebrate Life in Honor of Chester Bennington, Jonathan Davis performed the song again with the remaining Linkin Park members alongside Ryan Shuck and Amir Derakh of Julien-K and Dead by Sunrise.